trsavi/Machine-Learning-Web-App/README.md

 ## ETL - Extract Transform Load

-One of the first things that we need to accomplish is to extract raw data from a data source, in this case I [webscraped] (https://github.com/trsavi/Machine-Learning-Web-App/blob/main/PolovniAutomobili%20WebScraper.ipynb) a website.
+*Extract* - One of the first things that we need to accomplish is to extract raw data from a data source, in this case I [webscraped](/PolovniAutomobili WebScraper.ipynb) a website.

+*Transform* - Most of the work was around cleaning and transforming data into something more meaningful and easier for the model to consume and gain more insight in the end.

+*Load* - After successfully cleaning and transforming, data needs to be stored in some form of a database - in this case a csv file because the file contains <30k rows and it's the easiest way to work with data, for me (for now).

+## EDA  - Explanatory Data Analysis

+Data analysis was part of cleaning and trasforming data and you can gain more insight into what I did when it comes to ETL and EDA on this link -> [EDA, ETL](/Analysis2.0.ipynb) (*Note that the notebook has a formatting problem but if you download it you can run it and check it on the local machine*)

+## ML - Machine Learning

+Machine learning part was straightforward, try bunch of [ml algorithms](/ML_Pipe.ipynb)  and [neural network](/Neural Network.ipynb) and save the best model.

+## Model deployment

+I used [streamlit](https://streamlit.io/) framework to deploy and share application.
+Another alternative is to Dockerize whole application and post it to DockerHub.

+You can check out application here: https://share.streamlit.io/trsavi/machine-learning-web-app/main/mainApp.py